vim-autoformat/vim-autoformat/README.markdown

 * Check for windows support.

-If you have any suggestions on this plugin or on this readme, if you have feature requests or if you experience problems, please contact me by creating an issue in this repository.
+If you have any suggestions on this plugin or on this readme or if you experience problems, please contact me by creating an issue in this repository.